-The CBT model model has been successful in reproducing the quark distributions for the EMC effect and the measured structure functions.
-Predictions are made within this model for the PVDIS a_1 term for 56Fe, 48Ca, and 208Pb and are shown in Fig. 2.
-The impact of the flavor-dependence grows with N/Z, yielding the largest effects for 208Pb and 48Ca, and a much smaller effect for 56Fe.
-The calculation shows a clear enhancement in a_1 over the prediction for a flavor-independent EMC effect, labeled a_1^{naive} , that grows with increasing x.
+This type of model has been successful in reproducing the quark distributions for the EMC effect and the measured structure functions.
+Predictions are made within this model for the PVDIS a_1 term for iron, lead, and for 48Ca and are shown in Fig. 2.
+The 48Ca effect is slightly smaller due to the smaller neutron excess.
+The calculation shows a clear enhancement in a_1 over the isoscalar-corrected "naive" case that grows with increasing x.
 There is essentially no difference at x = 0.2, and a 5% difference at x = 0.7.
 We will be able to measure a_1 across this x range with a statistical precision that is typically below 1% and systematic uncertainties of 0.6-0.7%.